Methodology

 The five checks, in order

-1. Glide sessions — gaming and work
+1. Glide sessions in gaming and work

 2. Edge wear check